vdesabou/kafka-docker-playground-docs/docs/reusables.md

 ## 👉 Producing data

+Just use `playground topic produce` [CLI](/playground%20topic%20produce), it's magic !

+It you prefer to use legacy way, see below:

 ### ♨️ Java producers

 <!-- tabs:start -->

 #### **Avro**

+> [!WARNING]
+> Most of times, it's much simpler to use `playground topic produce` [CLI](/playground%20topic%20produce)
+>
+> Use java producer only if you have very specific requirements such as specifying record timestamp, use key with schema or to do [perf testing](/reusables?id=%f0%9f%91%88-all-sink-connectors)

 If you want to send a complex AVRO message, the easiest way is to use an Avro JAVA producer which creates a Specific Record using Maven plugin and populate it using [j-easy/easy-random](https://github.com/j-easy/easy-random).